brendan887/pokemon-card-grader/READme.md

 ### Data Processing

-- We chose to use the list of 10 most valuable cards for each set as we believed that this would create a dataset representative of the different features of Pokemon cards that affect the appearance of the card, such as type and generation.
+We chose to use the list of 10 most valuable cards for each set as we believed that this would create a dataset representative of the different features of Pokemon cards that affect the appearance of the card, such as type and generation.

-- As seen in Figure 2, examples in initial dataset can be noisy, i.e. backgrounds and skewing of cards that are not relevant to the actual classification task
-- We segmented and flattened cards in order to isolate the cards from the background (reduce noise of dataset), while attempting to retain all of the card
+As seen in Figure 2, the examples in initial dataset can be noisy, i.e. backgrounds and skewing of cards that are not relevant to the actual classification task.
+This motivated the cropping of cards in order to isolate the cards from the background, reducing noise in the dataset while attempting to retain all of the card to prevent loss of information about the card.

-- Initial dataset shows PSA labels, which gives more information to the model than it should have -> this can explain why there is not a marked increase in accuracy following segmenting and cropping out cards, in addition to less datapoints following segmentation
+It is also important to note that the initial dataset shows PSA labels, which provided Models 1 and 2 with more information that they should have access to.
+This can explain why there is not a marked increase in accuracy following segmenting and cropping out cards, in addition to less examples following segmentation.
-- Model 3 could have been trained for longer; loss is still decreasing, maybe may increase validation accuracy (though not necessarily)

 ### Model: Resnet50 Transfer Learning: